greenwoode/Deep-Learning-Specialization/README.md

 ## Accelerating Image Classification Models with Input Domain Restrictions

-We aim to show that domain-restricted models can learn more valuable information during training, and subsequently out perform a general model.
+We aim to show that domain-restricted models can learn more valuable information during training, and subsequently out perform a general model at a given size.
 We trained two models, one on an ImageNet subset, and another on a custom dataset comprised of frames from video games.
 This repository is comprised of the code utlized in its [accompanying thesis](https://library.wit.edu/home).

 ## thesis not yet published, please email me at ethan.a.greenwood@gmail.com for a copy at this time.